Cashew Chicken and Broccoli

 - Make cornstarch slurry - Combine cornstarch and water.

-- Add beans to pan and pour sauce over top.
+- Pour sauce over broccoli and add chicken back to pan.
 Bring sauce to a simmer.

 - Give cornstarch slurry a stir.
 Slowly pour the cornstarch into the sauce.
 Continue simmering until sauce is thick, 1 to 2 minutes more.